prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 It can power all of the components you choose, as this case doesn't have enough room for a dedicated GPU anyway.

-With regards to the expansion slots, they're only half height.
+With regards to the expansion slots, they're only half-height.

 It's important to keep in mind that SFF graphics cards are a bit hard to come by.